Uttering and Publishing and Checking Account Crimes

 If law enforcement officers or agents are attempting to contact you regarding any financial crime, including Uttering and Publishing or a bad check offense, you’ll want to consult with an experienced pre-charge investigation and consultation attorney right away.
 Do not talk to the police without an attorney there to protect you.
 Remember that “anything you say can and will be used against you” under Miranda.
 The police and other law enforcement agents are not trying to find the truth or clear you of criminal activity; their job is to build cases for prosecution.
 Officers often use tricks and manipulation, such as pretending to “just want to get things cleared up.”
 If you want to avoid charges, your best hope is the Defense Team with LEWIS & DICKSTEIN, P.L.L.C.

 Premier Michigan Criminal Defense Law Firm

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are sensitive to people charged with Uttering & Publishing and checking account crimes because they are often based on unfortunate circumstances or financial problems.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are sensitive to people charged with Uttering & Publishing and checking account crimes because they often result from unfortunate circumstances or financial problems.
 The firm’s attorneys have decades of experience helping people charged with criminal offenses.
-We have a reputation for success and will do everything in our power to be sure that your rights are protected and you are given the best legal representation possible.
-LEWIS & DICKSTEIN, P.L.L.C. offers the team approach for the representation of its clients.
+We have a reputation for success and will do everything in our power to protect your rights and provide the best legal representation possible.
+LEWIS & DICKSTEIN, P.L.L.C. offers a unique, winning, and effective team approach.
 The firm’s criminal defense lawyers believe that clients benefit from the collective experience of all the lawyers in the firm.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.